-An expense report will be included in the registration material distributed at the registration desk.
+Expense reports can be downloaded at https://www.siam.org/conferences/about-siam-conferences/conference-guidelines.
 The expense report must be turned in within sixty (60) days of the meeting end date in order to be reimbursed.
 Expense reports received after the deadline will not be reimbursed.

 Expense reports received prior to the deadline will be reimbursed within four (4) – six (6) weeks of receipt.